openedx/cc2olx/src/cc2olx/tools/README.rst

 * Each row in the file should describe a single video that appears in the directory supplied as a command line argument.
 * The CSV should contain a header row, labeling each column.
 * The first column should be labeled "Relative File Path".
 The values for this column should be the paths to the video files relative to the directory supplied as a command line argument.
 For example, if the directory is ``/Users/example/workspaces/videos`` and the video is located at ``/Users/example/workspaces/videos/unit_1/video_1.mp4``, the value of this cell should be ``unit_1/video_1.mp4``.
-* The CSV should contain the columns "External Video Link" and "Youtube ID".
+* The CSV should contain the columns "External Video Link" and "Youtube Id".
 They can appear anywhere in the file as long as "Relative File Path" remains the first column.
 * Empty values should be represented as empty cells.
 Do not use "NONE", "N/A", etc.

 Output